Nila Namsechi

 Research

-Nila Namsechi is currently a PhD candidate in Byzantine, Ottoman and Modern Greek Studies at University of Birmingham where she offers the first systematic study of the Byzantine and Early Medieval Duchy of Naples from c650-1000.
+Nila Namsechi is currently a PhD candidate in Byzantine, Ottoman, and Modern Greek Studies at University of Birmingham where she offers the first systematic study of the Byzantine and Early Medieval Duchy of Naples from c650-1000.
 Drawing together over fifty years of textual and archaeological research, her thesis will address the transition period that Naples underwent during these centuries by examining the built environment and monumental topography of the city and the territory of Duchy of Naples.
 Furthermore, her thesis aims to understand the cultural impact of Byzantium alongside other regional cultures on Naples.

 Other activities

+In 2021, I gave a paper on Ecclesiastical Buildings of Naples at Leeds International Medieval Congress.
+In 2023, I gave a paper on The Religious Built Environment of Byzantine Naples at Spring Symposium of Byzantine Studies in Oxford.
 Through the College of Arts and Law Graduate School Postgraduate Research Support Fund, I have been awarded funds to visit the library and archive of National Archaeological Museum of Naples.